Smooth Koopman eigenfunctions: Multiple eigenfunctions

 \begin{theorem} Let Assumptions \ref{A:A1}, \ref{A:z} and \ref{A:generating} hold, and $\Return : \calL_1 \to \calL_1$ be the return map from Theorem \ref{thm:fol_1D_basemap}.
-Then \begin{enumerate}[(i)] \item The discrete subspace ($\Disc$ from \ref{eqn:L2_decomp}) of $\Return : \calL_1 \to \calL_1$ is generated by $d-1$ eigenfunctions.
+Then \begin{enumerate}[(i)] \item The discrete subspace ($\Disc$ from \ref{eqn:L2_decomp}) of $\Return : \calL_1 \to \calL_1$ is generated by $\dim_{\Disc}-1$ eigenfunctions.

-Henceforth assume that $d=1$.
+Henceforth assume that $\dim_{\Disc}=1$.
 In that case, \item $\Return : \calL_1 \to \calL_1$ has no eigenfunctions and hence is weakly mixing. \item $U^t | \Disc^\bot$ is strongly / weakly mixing iff $\Return$ is strongly / weakly mixing, in which case, these two systems have the same rates of mixing. \end{enumerate} \end{theorem}

-While Theorems \ref{thm:fol_1D_basemap} and \ref{thm:fol_1D_basic} present the topological and measure theoretic consequences of a Koopman eigenfunction, Theorem \ref{thm:fol_1D_return} presents the consequence in terms of the discrete spectrum.
+While Theorems \ref{thm:fol_1D_basic} and \ref{thm:fol_1D_basemap} present the topological and measure theoretic consequences of a Koopman eigenfunction, Theorem \ref{thm:fol_1D_return} presents the consequence in terms of the discrete spectrum.
+Overall, we see that if we confine the dynamics to any fibre of a Koopman eigenfunction, then we get a simplification of the topology, the invariant measure, as well as the spectrum.
+The simplification of the spectrum is achieved by a reduction by one of the quasiperiodicity dimension.
 This our first step towards understanding the spectral simplification in Corollary \ref{corr:spectral_charac}.
 Theorem \ref{thm:fol_1D_return} is proved in Section \ref{sec:proof:BI}.

-\paragraph{Remark} In the suspension flow stated in Theorem \ref{thm:fol_1D_return}, the flow is linear in-between two successive returns to the base $L$, and intuitively, the mixing in the dynamics can be expected to be solely contributed by the base map $\Return$.
+\paragraph{Remark} In the suspension flow stated in Theorem \ref{thm:fol_1D_return}, the flow is linear in-between two successive returns to the base $\calL_1$, and intuitively, the mixing in the dynamics can be expected to be solely contributed by the base map $\Return$.
 Theorem \ref{thm:fol_1D_return} shows that this is indeed the case if all the eigenfunctions are generated by a single eigenfunction, for then the dynamics of the return map has no non-trivial eigenfunction.
 This property is known as \emph{weak mixing} and will be dealt with in more details later.